Medicare rules for the revision of acne scars; as of September 2022

 Skin colour needs to be taken into consideration.
 Dark skin absorbs light, white skin reflects.
 The same ding on a black car door is more visible than on a white car door.
 The same applies to acne scars.
 Visual severity should be graded accordingly.
 Both in distance & colour.
 The latter refers to PIH or post-inflammatory hyperpigmentation.
 PIH, though mostly flat & follows the contour of normal skin (it can be associated with grade 4 atrophic scars, or grade 2), can be devastating to skin of color.
 In 20% of cases, it can persist beyond 5 years.

 What about darker skin types & acne scar revision?

-Medicare committees ruling, interpretation of item numbers & viewpoint on treating skin of color.
+Medicare ruling, interpretation of item numbers & viewpoint on treating skin of color.
 Here are the facts-

 - Skin of color has deeper & more extensive scars.

 - Darker skin absorbs light, light skin reflex.
 With similar volume changes, dark skin scars appear worse.

 - Fully ablative CO2 & or erbium laser can be safely used to treat skin of color provided the settings are appropriate.